What Is Forest Bathing?

 An increasing number of holistic hotels now offer guided Shinrin-yoku programmes led by certified forest therapy guides.
 These guided sessions are particularly powerful for those new to the practice, as the guide helps participants slow down and attune to the subtleties of the forest.

-Look for properties nestled in old-growth forests, with trails that meander rather than climb, and guides who walk in contemplative silence rather than as tour leaders.
+Look for mountain retreat properties nestled in old-growth forests, with trails that meander rather than climb, and guides who walk in contemplative silence rather than as tour leaders.

 A Final Thought